biplovbhandari/ripple1d/docs/source/tech_summary.rst

-* **Known Water Surface Elevation Run.**  An advantage of HEC-RAS over lower-complexity FIM methods is its ability to consider downstream hydraulic conditions.  ripple1d pre-processes SRCs for a range of conditions by iterating the downstream boundary condition over a range of water surface elevations.
+* **Known Water Surface Elevation Run.**  An advantage of HEC-RAS over lower-complexity FIM methods is its ability to consider downstream hydraulic conditions.  ripple1d pre-processes scenarios for a range of conditions by iterating the downstream boundary condition over a range of water surface elevations.